 However, within that month I had secured the job and the holiday was now to find a place to live, which I did in stunning Rapahoe.
 My new puppy and I arrived a few weeks later.
-A few months after that, a guy I had been dating (but said goodbye to) in Auckland ended up moving down with his dog.

 By the end of the 2016 I had become a first-home buyer of a beautiful house in central Greymouth and we had moved in.
 We still love our life here with our dogs and have no plans to leave.

 Since living here, I transitioned from full-time employment to being fully self-employed.
 I had previously taught piano, been a DJ, and recently qualified as a yoga teacher in Auckland.
 I resigned from my job and relied on the combined income from these while building my business consultancy Freedom HR to be my sole income, a goal I have now achieved.
-My partner is also self-employed and was able to successfully move and re-establish his Auckland business here.

 There is a real need for staff here especially at a senior or highly-skilled level, but vacancies at all levels often don’t get many applications – the opposite to what is happening in the cities.
 So there are opportunities to try new things in a similar field to your previous skills and experience, and/or expand existing skills to be more generic if previous roles were specialised.

 There is a concern that people who move here don’t always stay, but I’ve met so many who have and they are wonderful people.
 I have a lot of fun, have a great group of friends, and don’t know why anyone would leave.

 The West Coast has less than 1% of the New Zealand population, spread across a similar distance to that between Auckland and Wellington, which makes the one weather forecast for the whole region interesting.